The HyperTexts

 create an online literary journal, The HyperTexts.
 This was during the

-dark days when virtually every poet I knew continually lamented the demise of
+dark days when virtually every poet I knew lamented the decline of

 dumps, since most of the better-known literary journals frowned on (or